cecilia-lin/RecipeProject/README.md

 | `'carbohydrates (PDV)'` | float64        |
 | `'is_dessert'`          | bool           |
 | `'prop_sugar'`          | float64        |

+Since there is a lot of columns for the merged dataframe, we selected the columns that are most relevant to our questions for display.
+Scroll right to view more columns.

 | name                                 |     id |   minutes | submitted           | tags                                                                                                                                                                                                                        |   rating |   average rating |   calories (#) |   sugar (PDV) | is_dessert   |   prop_sugar |
 |:-------------------------------------|-------:|----------:|:--------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------:|-----------------:|---------------:|--------------:|:-------------|-------------:|